 What the Heck is a Penguin Penalty?

 The Google penguin update came on the scene in April of 2012.
-The purpose of the update was to penalize sites who sought to get an advantage by producing unnatural links that point back to the site.
+The purpose of the update was to penalize sites who sought to get an advantage by producing unnatural links with spammy anchor text.
 Typically, a site is penalized on a particular keyword that has been linked unnaturally around the web.
 A website with a penguin penalty can still rank for other keywords and will not be penalized universally.

-To my dismay, I’ve had a few clients come to me recently with a Penguin penalty due to an unscrupulous SEO company they’ve worked with.
-If you or your SEO company have hyper-linked a particular keyword on low quality websites, Google will find it and they will penalize you for it.
+To our dismay, we’ve had a few clients come to us recently with a Penguin penalty due to an unscrupulous SEO company they’ve worked with.
+If you or your SEO company have hyper-linked a particular keyword on low quality websites, Google will eventually find that link and penalize your site.
 For example, if you own an engineering firm and your hyperlink appears on low quality foreign gaming sites and pages about baking cookies, you’re probably going to get a Google Penguin penalty.

-I’m working with a client at the moment that appeared on the first page of Google for a highly competitive keyword about a year ago.
+We’re working with a client at the moment that appeared on the first page of Google for a highly competitive keyword about a year ago.
 Slowly but surely, the primary keyword started to decline over the course of several months.
 After they hired us, we did an extensive link analysis and found spammy links on a number of low quality sites and of course, the primary keyword was used as anchor text.
-We’re now working on helping this client recover from the Penguin penalty by following the Google Webmaster Guidelines.
+We’re now working on helping this client recover from the Penguin penalty by disavowing the spammy links through Google Search Console.

 There is Nothing Cute and Cuddly about a Panda in SEO